 In First Words in Dalston (2020-23) we collated the first sentence of books contributed, as texts and voice recordings, by locals of Dalston CLR James Library in Dalston, East London, during the 2020/1 pandemic lockdowns.
 The sentences were painted onto hoardings in the Dalston Square and the recordings were played in a sound installation using the hoardings as speakers.
 It was a way of connecting the library with the public and the public with its library at a time when connections were both impossible and much needed.

 In Worst of Times, Best of Times? (installed May 2022) we worked with Kensington Central Library, West London, to elicit people’s changing reading habits during and after the 2020/1 lockdowns.
 These contributions will be made into a visual artwork to be displayed in Kensington Central Library, with accompanying digital instances to be shown in the Borough’s six libraries.

 For the 2022 Riverside Artists Group annual exhibition, Many Rivers to Cross, Mike and I created From Here to There to Here (2022).
 We collaborated with CityLit College in London, asking their students four questions about home and ancestry.

-As a collector, Francesca P. Giuliano is focussed on contemporary women artists and seeks to build a rapport through a genuine interest in their practices and ways of thinking.
-She numbers Fleur Deakin, Elspeth Hamilton, Lindsay Mapes, Alicia Velazquez and emerging artist Claire Palmer in her collection.
+As a collector, I am primarily focussed on contemporary women artists.
+I like to build a rapport through a genuine interest in their practices and ways of thinking.
+I number Fleur Deakin, Lindsay Mapes, and emerging artists Alicia Velazquez and Claire Parker in my collection.

-If you would like to know more about Francesca P. Giuliano’s work or process, propose a collaboration, or arrange a studio visit, please get in touch using the contact form, or message her on Instagram @francesca.giuliano.here or on Twitter @GiulianoHere.
+If you would like to know more about my work or arrange a studio visit, please message me on Instagram @francesca.giuliano.here.